pchampin/fsa4streams/doc/syntax.rst

    It must contain one state named ``start``, which will be the starting state.

-.. attribute:: fsa.max_noise

-   A non-negative integer (optional).

-   It indicates how many unrecognized events this automaton will accept before failing.
-   If unspecified, the automaton will accept any amount of noise (provided that states themselves accept some noise).

 .. attribute:: fsa.max_duration

    A positive integer (optional).

    It indicates the maximum duration between the fisrt event and the last event of a match.
-   If unspecified, the automaton will accept any duration.
+   If it is unspecified, the automaton will accept any duration.

 .. attribute:: fsa.allow_override